ychen306/asplos-2020-28-ae/README.md

 The formal semantics for the subset of x86 vector intrinsics that we can verify is in `./vegen/sema/intrinsics.all.sema`, which is our ad hoc format.
 This is generated from Intel's intrinsic documentation in `data-latest.xml`.
-Note that `intrinsics.all.sema` is already included in the repository and that this step is optional.
+Note that `intrinsics.all.sema` is already included in the repository.
 To reproduce it, use the following command---make sure Intel SDE is in your `PATH`.
 ```bash
 python3 sema-gen.py data-latest.xml intrinsics.all.sema <num threads>
 ```
 On our 16-core machine, this process takes about 8 minutes.
+Note that what you get in the end is not exactly equivalent due to nondeterminism from multithreading.

 Now we lift these SMT formulas into a VeGen's instruction description language,